The Best Time to Share a Post on Facebook 2023

 Thanks to the algorithm that favors posts from friends and family, the organic reach of business pages is very low.
 If Facebook holds a big share of your social media presence, it is essential to find the best time to post on Facebook.

 You want to have the peak hour on the day if you're posting for a social media holiday.
 Alternatively, the material can be ineffective.
 It is even better to set up your social media calendar after figuring out the best times to share on Facebook.
-Because you may define your posting frequency, content types after knowing days and hours your followers are most active.
+Because you may define your posting frequency, and content types after knowing the days and hours your followers are most active.
+You can also schedule your posts at the best time to post on social media when using social media post scheduling.

 When is the perfect time to share a post on Facebook?